vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

     }
 </pre>

-The [tokenInputIds](https://docs.vespa.ai/en/reference/rank-features.html#tokenInputIds(length,%20input_1,%20input_2,%20...)) is a built in Vespa ranking feature which builds the transformer model input including special tokens like CLS, SEP.
+The [tokenInputIds](https://docs.vespa.ai/en/reference/rank-features.html#tokenInputIds(length,%20input_1,%20input_2,%20...)) is a built-in Vespa ranking feature which builds the transformer model input including special tokens like CLS, SEP.

 We pass the *query(token_ids)* tensor which